ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/nginx_config.md

 The next step is to modify the Nginx config file so that Nginx uses our SSL certificates and routes requests on to JupyterHub.

-The Nginx configuration step was the hardest part for me when I set up the first JupyterHub server.
+The Nginx configuration step was the hardest part for me when I set up my first JupyterHub server.
 The Nginx config file isn't Python code or a bash script.
-I went through many different configurations until I finally got one that worked.
+I went through many different variations until I finally got a config file that worked.

 The big initial problem was that I copied the sample Nginx config that's up on the JupyterHub docs.
 But the Nginx config posted on the JupyterHub docs is not a complete Nginx config, it contains just the server portion.
 I didn't know that the whole server portion needed to be enclosed in another frame.